 • The concept for this graphical presentation was illustrated by Dr. Tom Lewis of the Animal Health Trust, Newmarket, United Kingdom, during a seminar he presented at the Tufts Annual Dog and Cat Genetics Conference, Boston, Massachusetts, Sept.
 27-29, 2013.
 His presentation was entitled “Comparative Analyses of Genetic Trends and Prospects for Selection Against Hip and Elbow Dysplasia in 15 UK Dog Breeds.”

 • You can read the related research article describing the criteria used for determination of OFA hip and elbow scores here.
-A new paper is in process describing the new results of our new analyses.
+A new paper is in process describing the results of our new analyses.
 This new paper will clearly show the detrimental effect of not placing all OFA records in the public domain.

 1. Go to 'Search' page.

 2. Enter breed from pull-down menu or Registration/OFA#/Name if seeking a specific dog.
 (See screen shot of Search page below).

 3. Select sex if sire or dam are preferred.

 4. Impose an age criterion if you wish to find suitable living mates.

 5. To select dogs for best genetic orthopedic quality for hip conformation, enter a Hip Criteria value below 0.0 and then relax (increase) or strengthen (decrease) this value until you have selected a set of suitable mates.

 7. You can also select a level of accuracy (rank 0 as lowest to 1 as highest) for both hip and elbow values.
-Accuracy over all breeds ragnes from 0.0 to 0.93.
+Accuracy over all breeds ranges from 0.0 to 0.93.

 Practice mating favorite pairs in silico

-• Therefore, based on this example, if you know there are pups available from a mating of these two dogs, then, on average, these pups should have better hip and elbow quality than pups whose breeding value is higher (toward '0' or worse).
+• Therefore, based on this example, if you know there are pups available from a mating of these two dogs, then, on average, these pups should have better hip and elbow quality than pups whose breeding value is higher (toward '0' or higher).
 Generally, 15-20 offspring would need to be produced, by mating the same sire and dam, to acquire reliable information regarding the genetic quality of these two dogs.
-The application of breeding values obviates some of this waste and delay and will produce healthier dogs faster than using visual observation of pedigrees to select breeding pairs.
+The application of breeding values obviates this waste and delay and will produce healthier dogs faster than using visual observation of pedigrees to select breeding pairs.